GoranHalvarsson/SitecoreBlazor/README.md

 ## Setup solution
 Clone or fork this repo, build it and be happy 🙂

 ## UPDATE!
-Application can now run Server-side, Client-side or as an Electron app
+Application can now run Server-side, Client-side
 **To run server-side:**

 Set SitecoreBlazorHosted.Server as StartUp project.